pippim/pippim.github.io/programs/mserve.md

 - ***Optional Remote Host Name*** - If the *Music Top Directory* is on a remote host, enter that name here.
 This is the only field that must be entered for a remote host.
 The remaining fields are optional for a remote host.
+This field does not appear unless `nmap` and `nc` are installed.
 - ***Command to wake up sleeping Host*** - If the host is normally asleep (to save electricity and extend life), enter the `waekonlan` command here.
 Make sure `&` is appended to launch command in the background.
 This is important for **mserve** to test when host is awake and move onto the next test step.
+This field does not appear unless `nmap`, `nc` and `wakeonlan` are installed.
 - ***Command to test if Host is awake*** - Only enter a command if the previous field to wake Host was used. **mserve** tests if more than three lines were returned by this command to know host is awake.
+This
+field does not appear unless `nmap`, `nc` and `ssh` are installed.
 - ***Maximum tests every 0.1 second*** - Only enter a command if the previous field to test if Host is awake was used. **mserve** runs the previous field test this number of times.
 In the example 300 times is used